gcicceri/Organoids-Classification-/README.md

 ## Evaluation

-Once training is complete, you can assess the performance of your deep learning model using the provided test dataset.
-This evaluation is critical for determining the model's capability to accurately classify organoids.
+Upon completion of the training phase, our experiments allowed for the evaluation of the six deep learning model's performance via the included test dataset.
+This step was essential for verify the model's proficiency in accurately classifying organoid images.

-Additionally, for an in-depth analysis of the model's predictions, refer to the `Misclassification_Report.xlsx` file.
+For an in-depth analysis of the model's predictions, refer to the `Misclassification_Report.xlsx` file.
 This file details the true labels alongside the predicted labels for each image, offering insights into the model's classification patterns and highlighting areas for potential improvement.

 ## Contacts